roberd13/Documents/dse6hub.md

 * DSE uses the default values defined for the environment variables unless explicitly set at run time. **NOTE** Custom config files will override the default or explicitly set environment variables.

+* **NOTE** When using memory resource contraints, you must must set JVM heap size using the environment variable `JVM_EXTRA_OPTS` or custom `cassandra-env.sh` for DSE running inside the container due to java not honoring resource limits set for the container.
+Java looks through the container and utilizes the resources (memory and CPU) of the host.

 ### Using the DSE conf volume

 DataStax provided Docker images include a start up script that swaps DSE configuration files found in the Volume `/config` with the configuration file in the default location on the container.